Developmental-Behavioral Pediatrics Training Program

 Training should be structured on comprehensive, interdisciplinary service models in a variety of institutional and rural/urban community-based settings, with a client population representative of the cultural, linguistic, social, and ethnic diversity of the community.
 Telehealth and tele-consultation are encouraged to expand the reach of the training programs to practicing professionals in rural and underserved areas.

-Public or nonprofit agencies, including institutions of higher education are eligible to apply.
+Public or nonprofit agencies, including institutions of higher education, tribes, and tribal organizations are eligible to apply.

 Project period: 5 years